ankeet3211/Cv_maker/README.md

-#This is a basic online cv make
+#This is a basic online cv maker !